alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-13-rule-on-commit-lahn.md

 hijri: Muharram 21, 1442 AH
 lang: en
 source: Fatwa of the Permanent Committee no. 9550
-excerpt: "Is there sin on the reciter?
+summary: "Is there sin on the reciter?
 Is the Salah (Prayer) of the one who corrected him valid?
 Please give us your opinion along with the relevant proof."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz